yasmeeenm/Retail-analysis-and-prediction/README.md

-#Retail Business EDA and Prediction
+# Retail Business EDA and Prediction

-<h3 align="center">Goal:Analyse and predict future sales of an ecommerce business </h3>
+<h3 align="center">Goal: Analyse and predict future sales of an ecommerce business </h3>